mono/mono-tls/OLD-README.md

 Dependencies:
 -------------

-* The `Xamarin.AsyncTests` framework from the [stable](https://github.com/xamarin/web-tests/tree/stable) branch.
+* The `Xamarin.AsyncTests` framework from the [stable](https://github.com/xamarin/web-tests/tree/stable) branch of `xamarin/web-tests`.
 This is included as a submodule.

 * Mono 4.2.0 or a more recent version must be installed as system-default Mono in `/Library/Frameworks/Mono.framework`.